 - Step 1: After tows have been poured into the collection bottle, mark the level with a permanent marker and measure the height (H) of the liquid using a ruler with millimeter (mm) graduations. - Step 2: Check the pH of the water sample, if it is below 7 then the 4% baking soda solution must be added (see above for concentrations).
 First divide the height measurement from step 1 by 0.95.
 This measurement (mm) is the level to which the baking soda solution is added to the sample.
 This will be a relatively small quantity.
-A small cup should be used to pour the baking soda solution into the sample to avoid adding too much. - Step 3: Next note the new volume of sample water in the container and then add three times the volume of preservative (95% ethanol or 99% isopropyl alcohol) to the sample.
+A small cup should be used to pour the baking soda solution into the sample to avoid adding too much. - Step 3: Next note the new volume of sample water in the container (in centimeters or inches) and multiply by 3.0.
+The result of this calculation is the amount of alcohol, in centimeters or inches, that should be added to the sample.
+Add alcohol to the sample until the height of liquid increases by the calculated number.
 For example, if your sample bottle contained 2.5 cm of sample, you would add 7.5 cm of preservative so that the sample bottle contained 10 cm of combined sample and preservative.
 This is why it is important to not fill the sample bottle more than 1⁄4 full of sample.
-A measuring tape or ruler may be placed alongside the sample container to estimate the volumes. - If the prescribed alcohol to sample ratio (4:1) cannot be achieved after repeated condensing and decanting, then the sample should be split between two (or more)
+It is very important to use pure alcohol as lower alcohol percentages (below 90%) may not allow you to reach the end goal of 70% alcohol in the sample.
+A measuring tape or ruler may be placed alongside the sample container to estimate the volumes.

-sample bottles.
-Label each with the same information, and label one as "Split 1 of 2" and the other as "Split 2 of 2".

-- Step 4: Check the pH of the sample again after adding the preservative it should now be greater than 7.
+- If the prescribed alcohol to sample ratio (4:1) cannot be achieved after repeated condensing and decanting, then the sample should be split between two (or more) sample bottles.
+Label each with the same information, and label one as "Split 1 of 2" and the other as "Split 2 of 2". - Step 4: Check the pH of the sample again after adding the preservative it should now be greater than 7.
 If the pH is below 7 add more baking soda solution.
 If the sample is not shipped within 1-2 weeks after preserving, check the pH again before shipping the samples.
 If the pH is below 7 add more baking soda solution.
 The lab will also check the pH of the sample upon arrival and add more baking soda solution as needed. - Step 5: Pack all sample bottles and keep cool until they can be shipped to the lab.
 Do not freeze plankton samples.
 Freezing damages shells and reduces detection sensitivity.